narengan/cis/faq.md

 ## Can I add a CNAME for a root record?

 Yes.
 IBM CIS supports a feature called "CNAME Flattening" which allows our users to add a CNAME as a root record.
 Our authoritative DNS servers enumerate the CNAME target's records and respond with those records instead of the CNAME itself, effectively hiding the fact that the user configured a CNAME at the root of the domain.

+## What is the default healtcheck timeout?

+Default healthcheck timeout is 60 seconds.

+## Can healthchecks be configured for non-HTTP/HTTPS traffic?

+No, only with HTTP/HTTPS.

+## Can GLB be configured for non-HTTP/HTTPS traffic?

+No, only with HTTP/HTTPS.

+## Will disabling all of my origins in an origin pool disable the origin pool itself?

+Yes, if the origin pool is being used in a load balancer the traffic will be routed to the next highest priority pool or the fallback pool.